Last Updated: April 29, 2024

 Other Ventures

 Outside of television, Patti has released several bestselling books.
 Her first book was published in 2009, "Become Your Own Matchmaker: 8 Easy Steps for Attracting Your Perfect Mate."
 She also hosts a radio show called "P.S.
-I Love You" that airs on Clear Channel on Thursday nights from 4-6pm pacific standard time.
+I Love You" that airs on Clear Channel on Thursday nights from 4-6 p.m.
+Pacific Standard Time.
 She was hired in April 2009 by Premiere Radio Networks.
-The live-call in program airs Thursday nights from 4 p.m. to 6 p.m.
+The live call-in program airs Thursday nights from 4 p.m. to 6 p.m.
 PST on The Mix and The Pink Channel.
 In 2012, Stanger walked a catwalk in a red Marc Bouwer dress for New York Fashion Week's Heart Truth Red Dress Collection show.

 Personal life

 Stanger started dating Andy Friedman, a real-estate executive who she met through another matchmaker, in 2003.
 In July 2009, it was announced that Friedman had proposed to her on her birthday.
-Several episodes of season three of "The Millionaire Matchmaker" showed Stanger engaging in wedding planning activities and speaking openly about details of the wedding.
+Several episodes of season three of "The Millionaire Matchmaker" showed Patti engaging in wedding planning activities and speaking openly about details of the wedding.
 In August 2010, Stanger announced their breakup via Twitter.
 She stated in the season five finale of "Millionaire Matchmaker" that Friedman had been like a best friend to her and that there was a lack of passion in their relationship.

-Patti was matched on her own show with John Matthews, however, at the "Millionaire Matchmaker Reunion", she confirmed they were just friends.
+Patti was matched on her own show with John Matthews; however, at the "Millionaire Matchmaker Reunion," she confirmed they were just friends.

 Controversy

 In September 2011, Stanger drew ire when she made some disparaging remarks on an episode of "Watch What Happens Live" hosted by Andy Cohen.
-When she responded to a question from a gay man in the audience about a long-distance open relationship, Stanger remarked "There is no curbing you people."
-She later told a viewer who had phoned in via Skype: "You are very handsome, I thought you were straight." and went on to explain he was not "very queen-y."
+When she responded to a question from a gay man in the audience about a long-distance open relationship, Stanger remarked, "There is no curbing you people."
+She later told a viewer who had phoned in via Skype: "You are very handsome, I thought you were straight."
+She went on to explain he was not "very queen-y."
 She also dropped comments about Jewish men and women that viewers took offense to–and took to Twitter to respond to.
 Bravo and Stanger both issued apologies after the fact.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.